SOVEREIGN-NET/lib-identity/docs/did.md

 ).await?;

 if transfer_acceptance.transfer_successful {
-    println!("✅ DID successfully transferred to new device");
+    println!("DID successfully transferred to new device");
     println!("New device is now authorized for DID: {}", transfer_acceptance.transferred_did);

     // Original device can optionally be deauthorized